-There’s something undeniably cool about wearing sunglasses, and sometimes you’ll see very cool people wearing them indoors.
+There’s something undeniably cool about wearing sunglasses, and sometimes you’ll even see especially cool people wearing them indoors.
 For example, Bono, Anna Wintour, and Bob Dylan have made noteworthy appearances in their shades at indoor events.

-But you don’t have to be a movie star or a celebrity to wear your sunglasses indoors.
-In fact, there are several very good reasons to wear sunglasses when you’re inside.
-Some of these reasons are superficial and silly, some are medically backed, and some are quick fixes that you can keep handy for rough days.
-Whatever the reason, know that, yes, you can wear your sunglasses indoors, although there are two caveats (we’ll get to them soon).
+Although it certainly can't hurt, you don’t have to be a movie star or a celebrity to wear your sunglasses indoors.
+In fact, there are several very good reasons to wear sunglasses even when you’re inside.
+Some of these may seem superficial and silly, some are backed by medical experts, and some are quick fixes you can keep in mind for rough days.
+Whatever the reason, rest assured that, yes, you can wear your sunglasses indoors, although there are two caveats (we’ll get to them soon).

 Medical conditions such as migraine headaches, dry eyes, and brain injuries can cause photophobia, a complaint in which light causes physical discomfort.
 One of the simplest solutions for photophobia is to wear sunglasses everywhere you go, at least while your eyes are sensitive to the light.